 And now here I am, embarking onto another year of my life, knowing one thing fully well: it doesn’t matter what you say, what matters is how you feel, and not one particular day, but at all times.

 So lead with your emotions.
 Have the courage of conviction.
 There’s no such thing as caring too much.
-But be true to yourself.
+Be true to yourself.
 Also be fair to yourself.
 You don’t have to take on everything.
-Feed your feeling of unfulfillment, recognize your hunger, the reason for it.
+Feed your feeling of unfulfillment, recognise your hunger, the reason for it.

 Why are you driven?
 Because you care.